wacuuu/workload-collocation-agent/README.rst

 Introduction
 ============

-Orchestration-aware Workload Collocation Agent goal is to reduce interference between collocated tasks and increase tasks density while ensuring the quality of service for high priority tasks.
+Workload Collocation Agent goal is to reduce interference between collocated tasks and increase tasks density while ensuring the quality of service for high priority tasks.
 Chosen approach is to enable real-time resource isolation management to ensure that high priority jobs meet their Service Level Objective (SLO) and best-effort jobs effectively utilize as many idle resources as possible.